MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ### Remarks

 This method adds a pointer to the specified property to the end of the list of properties in the property grid control.
-Do not destroy the properties or allow them to go out of scope before the grid control is destroyed.
-When you are done with the property grid control, call [CMFCPropertyGridCtrl::RemoveAll](#removeall) to delete all the added properties.
+Don't destroy the properties or allow them to go out of scope before the grid control is destroyed.
+When you're done with the property grid control, call [`CMFCPropertyGridCtrl::RemoveAll`](#removeall) to delete all the added properties.
 The AddProperty method fails if the specified property has already been added to the list.

-## <a name="adjustlayout"></a> CMFCPropertyGridCtrl::AdjustLayout
+## <a name="adjustlayout"></a> `CMFCPropertyGridCtrl::AdjustLayout`

 Redraws the property grid control and its properties.